Ask Chef Dennis

 finished tuscan chicken sprinkled with parsley and bacon in the baking dish

-Garnish the chicken with the crispy bacon and chopped parsley and this great recipe is finished!
+Garnish the Tuscan Chicken with crispy bacon and chopped parsley, and serve.

 Tuscan Chicken with potatoes, baby kale and sun dried tomatoes on a white plate

-Wouldn’t your family love to sit down to this delicious meal?
+Wouldn’t your family love to sit down to our creamy Tuscan chicken?
 I promise you won’t hear anyone say, “Chicken Again?”.

 Recipe FAQ’s

-I like to serve a side salad and crusty bread (or garlic bread) with this dish.
+I like to serve this dish with a side salad and crusty bread (or garlic bread).
 But if you don’t mind the extra carbs, it can be served over rice or pasta, making this a very filling meal.

 Where did Tuscan chicken originate?

-The Tuscany region of Italy is where the first recipes for Tuscan chicken were developed.
+The first recipes for Tuscan chicken were developed in the Tuscany region of Italy.
 Of course, in Tuscany, it was just referred to as a chicken recipe.
-You will find that recipes from the Tuscan region use mushrooms, sun-dried tomatoes, local fresh greens like kale, and grated hard cheese such as Romano or parmesan.
+Recipes from the Tuscan region use mushrooms, sun-dried tomatoes, local fresh greens like kale, and grated hard cheese such as Romano or Parmesan.

 More Chicken Recipes You’ll Love!